Rianto-RNT/rnt-computer-app/README.md

   - Successful payment
   - show discount and coupon applied in frontend
   - empty user cart when create order
+  - disable button / Out of stock when quantity unavailabel or equal to zero

 ## TODO to fix